-During 2006, the Company established a stock option plan (the "Plan") and reserved 1,500,000 shares of common stock for issuance under the Plan.
+During 2006 and as amended in 2008, the Company established an equity incentive plan (the "Plan") and reserved 2,000,000 shares of common stock for issuance under the Plan.
 The purpose of the Plan is to provide officers and prospective employees of the Company with additional incentives and align the interests of its employees with those of its shareholders.
-Options are exercisable at a price equal to the fair market value (market closing price) of the shares on the day the option is granted.
+Options granted under the Plan are exercisable at a price equal to the fair market value (market closing price) of the shares on the day the option is granted.
+Restricted stock granted under the Plan is granted at a price equal to the fair market value (market closing price) of the shares on the day such restricted stock is granted.